-List up to 20 of your most significant research outputs, ensuring that at least five of these are from the last five years.
-For 10 of these outputs, provide a statement describing their significance and your contribution (up to 50 words per output).
+List up to 20 of your most significant research outputs; at least five of these must be from the last five years.
+For 10 of these outputs, provide a statement describing their significance and your contribution (up to 50 words maximum per output).